 Avoidance is why some riders have far fewer flats than others, even on the same roads and with the same tires.
-Debris especially accumulates on the sides of major highways.
-In the main traffic lanes, cars displace the debris until it accumulates in the places where cars rarely tread – usually the side of the road or the shoulder, but also some spots at intersections.
+Debris accumulates especially on the sides of major highways.
+In the main traffic lanes, cars displace the debris until it ends up in the places where cars rarely tread – usually the side of the road or the shoulder, but also some spots at intersections.

 If you ride in the traffic lane, you automatically avoid most debris.
 On busy highways, this is not an option, but at night or on lightly trafficked roads, there is no need to ride on the shoulder.
 On backroads without shoulders, you ride in the traffic lanes anyhow, greatly reducing your risk of flat tires.
 Check your maps and see whether you can avoid major highways, not only to reduce your risk of flat tires, but also for a more enjoyable ride.
 If you have to ride on the highway, don’t ride on the shoulder unless there is significant traffic.
 In the city, don’t hug the curb, where debris accumulates.

 No matter where you ride, scan the road ahead.
 When you see debris, give it a wide berth.
 Debris to avoid includes:

 - Gravel left over from winter snowfalls.
 Freshly crushed gravel contains sharp rock shards that can puncture most tires.
 Gravel roads rarely see flats, though, perhaps because the gravel’s sharp edges are worn off as it is moved around when the road is built.

 - Glass.
 Bottle glass is sharper than the glass from broken car windows.

 - Exploded truck tires.
 Their insidious steel wires will work their way through most tires.

 - Plants with thorns that overgrow the pavement.